 Query caching on for Neo4j

 Queries to Dgraph took the same amount of time, as expected in the both cases.
 But, Neo4j query latency was at least halved.
-That’s not surprising given all the subsequent runs were using query cache.
+In particular, queries with filters had the biggest performance gain.
+That’s not surprising given all the subsequent runs are just returning results from the query cache.
 Thence, Neo4j latency was better than Dgraph with query caching turned on, and worse when off.Read-write benchmarks

 Query caching turned off for Neo4j